-Some outdoor activities have a higher risk profile -such as Inward Bound, participation in which may be an option for some residents.
+Some outdoor activities have a higher risk profile - activities such as Inward Bound, in which participation may be an option for some residents.

 Students wishing to participate in these activities should consider private health cover, including ambulance cover, before participation.